Subscribe, Like, Share…

-By Kiran Rizvi: Edison, NJ 11 August 2019 After a string of protests in New York City this past weekend outside the Indian consulate, a small suburb of the bustli
+By Kiran Rizvi: Edison, NJ 11 August 2019 After a string of protests in New York City this past weekend outside the Indian consulate, a small suburb of the bustling

-first of the honored guests took her place at the stage.
+The first of the honored guests took her place on the stage.
 The Telegu film industry star, Monal Gajjar, charmed Edison’s guests, especially appealing to her Gujarati fans.
 She encouraged

 fans to dance with her, sing patriotic Indian songs, and take pictures.
-In the past year, Gajjar’s film “Reva” won Best Film honor at the 66th National Film Awards.
-She was later joined on stage by fellow star and close friend, Sonu Sood, who made his way through the crowd slowly as he stopped to take pictures and dance with fans.
+Gajjar’s film “Reva” won the Best Film honor at the 66th National Film Awards in the past year.
+She was later joined on stage by fellow star and close friend Sonu Sood, who slowly made his way through the crowd as he stopped taking pictures and dancing with fans.

 The words “Bharat Mata ki Jai“–or, Victory to Mother India, echoed everywhere.
-Organizers of the event thanked the local Central Jersey Indian community, those who had left the land they had known and decide to not only make a life here but build a community here.
+Organizers of the event thanked the local Central Jersey Indian community, those who had left the land they had known and decide to not only make a life here but build a community.

 The parade was then followed by a cultural arts celebration, with songs and dances to commemorate Indian culture.
 The parade was concluded by the IBA gathering together onstage to sing classical Indian songs to bid the audience farewell.